Quick definition:

 Remember, this is for new products that aim at being sold in the hundreds of thousands, or more, so it has to be highly structured…

-- DVT: A pilot run that perfects tools, parts, and processes to be used for a consistent mass production run and ensures products look correct, as well as working perfectly.
+- DVT: A pilot run that perfects tools, parts, and processes to be used for a consistent mass production run and ensures products look correct, as well as work perfectly.
 That’s when the real golden samples are confirmed.

 - PVT: It is basically the very start of mass production, at a slow pace.
-Not only products need to be mass-produced consistently to the quality standard, but also that needs to happen at an increasing pace and without many issues — that’s what is validated in PVT run(s).
+Not only do products need to be mass-produced consistently to the quality standard, but also that needs to happen at an increasing pace and without many issues — that’s what is validated in PVT run(s).

 Benefits of this final sample